-Kettlebell side lunges, also known as kettlebell lateral lunges, are a great way to build lower body strength and improve your balance and stability.
-In this post, we’ll provide an in-depth step-by-step guide on how to perform kettlebell side lunges effectively.
+kettlebell Side lunges, also known as lateral lunges, are a great way to build lower body strength and improve your balance and stability with kettlebells.
+In this post, we’ll provide an in-depth step-by-step guide on how to perform the exercise.

 Step 1: Start with proper equipment